Skip to main content

 • Terminate all worker instances

-• Delete associated AWS resources
+• Delete associated cloud resources

 To delete: